 - designate and mark out travel paths around the site away from overhead powerlines.
 These can be used for moving ladders or long objects, and operating tip trucks, elevated platforms, drilling or excavating machinery, backhoes etc

 - use visual indicators such as tiger tails, signage, spray paint or bunting to highlight the presence of overhead powerlines, underground cables and electrical infrastructure

 - please remember that tiger tails and covers are not insulators and their presence does not mean you can work closer to powerlines.
-They simply provide a visual indicator to alert you to the presence of powerlines and they do make powerlines safe to touch under any circumstances
+They simply provide a visual indicator to alert you to the presence of powerlines and they do not make powerlines safe to touch under any circumstances

 - use range-limiting devices on excavators and cranes to assist in maintaining clearances from powerlines